CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 - Click the green **Use this template** button and then the **Create a new repository** dropdown option.

+{% include feature/image.html img="use-template.gif" alt="User clicking on use template button and then create a new repository option" %}

 - Leave the repository as **Public**.
 Enter a repository name (Ex: **psychiana-demo**) and click **Create repository from template**.

+{% include feature/image.html img="create-repository.gif" alt="User entering a repository name and clicking create repository from template button" %}

 ## 3. Prepare your metadata for upload.

 - Make a copy of this [**Google Sheet**](https://docs.google.com/spreadsheets/d/1x48Te3duPAxh53foEihQVKTfCKUjaCCbH7TrMMd_yU4/copy) of demo metadata.

 - Download the spreadsheet as a .csv file by clicking **File** → **Download** → **Comma Separated Values (.csv)**

+{% include feature/image.html img="download-metadata.gif" alt="User downloading the Google Sheet as a CSV file" %}

 - Locate the file on your computer (probably in the Downloads folder).
 Without opening the file, rename it using all lowercase letters, no spaces, and no special characters (Ex: **psychiana-demo.csv**)